 Twitter can bridge the gap between brand and audience.
 That can be advantageous since being approachable can instill a sense of authenticity.
 One method that can drive quality engagement with your followers is posing questions to them.

-Question posts can help you understand the needs and values of your audience better.
-They let you listen to constructive feedback, and potentially demonstrate that you are willing to take those perspectives onboard.
+Question posts can help you better understand the needs and values of your audience.
+These types of posts let you listen to constructive feedback and demonstrate that you are willing to take those perspectives onboard.

 Questions can come in the form of standard tweets, which your audience can then respond to.
 Alternatively, you can utilize polls to gauge the appeal of specific answers.